-XIV.
+XIII.
 PROCEDURES FOR RESTORATIVE CONFERENCES

-The goal of restorative justice is to repair harm and prevent reoccurrence through a process that involves those most directly affected.
-Restorative Conferences may include inquiry into the facts, but typically does not include a formal investigation.
+The goal of restorative processes is to repair harm and prevent reoccurrence through a process that involves those most directly affected.
+Restorative conferences may include inquiry into the facts, but typically will not follow steps outlined in the formal conduct process.
 The participation of all parties in a restorative process must be voluntary.
-If a restorative process fails, the case will move forward in a disciplinary proceeding.
-Information shared in a restorative process will not be used in a formal proceeding if the restorative process is not successful.
+If a restorative conference fails, the case will move forward in a disciplinary proceeding.
+Information shared in a restorative conference will not be used in the formal disciplinary proceeding if the restorative process is not successful.
 The procedures for restorative conferences are the following: